 At the same time, a sales coach should differ in their strategy from yours.
 Otherwise, you would be repeating the same pattern of growth, which is most probably not as ideal as you'd like.

 Another way to see if you want to work with a sales coach is to see how fast they have grown their own sales coaching practice.
 If someone is a good sales coach, they can also sell their own business!
 If they have been in business for 10 years as a sales coach and still working with only 10-20 advisors, that's not a good sign.
-(Since launching almost five years ago, Select Advisors currently works on an ongoing basis with advisors whose collective AUM is $700 billion!)
+(Since launching almost five years ago, Select Advisors currently works with advisors whose collective AUM is $700 billion!)

 ☛ What are the credentials you should look for in a coach?